Preparing for Stoma Surgery – the emotional side

 The Medical jargon

-My surgeon made a small joke about it not being this but classed as this type of procedure as I only have half of my large bowel in situ at present.
+‘This operation removes the large bowel, rectum, anus and sphincters.
+Pan-proctocolectomy is the removal of the entire colon, rectum and anal canal.
+This type of stoma is permanent.’
+My surgeon made a small joke about it not being this, but is classed as this type of procedure, as I only have half of my large bowel in place at present.

 What else am I having done?